BJP accuses Rahul Gandhi of trying to divide India after ‘North-South’ remark at Kerala rally

 The Congress leader had pointed out that the politics in North and South India was different.

 The Bharatiya Janata Party on Tuesday accused Congress leader Rahul Gandhi of trying to divide India after he spoke about how politics in North and South India were different at a rally in Kerala’s Thiruvananthapuram city.
-Gandhi is the Lok Sabha MP from Kerala’s Wayanad district.
+Gandhi is the Lok Sabha MP from Wayanad district.

 The Congress leader said that he had become used to a “different kind of politics” when he was an MP in North India, ANI reported.
 “For me, coming to Kerala was very refreshing as suddenly I found that people are interested in issues, and not just superficially but going into details of issues,” Gandhi was quoted as saying by the news agency.